ManuelHentschel/VSCode-R-Debugger/readme.md

 The R package can be downloaded from https://github.com/ManuelHentschel/vscodeRPackage and installed from the R source code or the `.tar.gz` file using the command `R CMD INSTALL vscDebugger_0.0.0.9000.tar.gz`.

-Currently there is no proper versioning/dependency system used, so make sure to download both packages/extensions together.
+**Warning:** Currently there is no proper versioning/dependency system in place, so make sure to download both packages/extensions together.

-## Project Structure
-The debugger works as follows:
-* A child process running a terminal application (bash, cmd.exe, ...) is started
-* An R process is started inside the child process
-* The R package `vscDebugger` is loaded.
-* The file that is being debugged is `source()`d
-* A modified version of `trace(...)` is used to set breakpoints
-* A function `main()` from the `.GlobalEnv` is called (without any arguments)

-Since `trace(...)` can only set breakpoints inside functions that are already defined in the R workspace, it is necessary to have all significant source code inside functions.
-Most (unstructured) R scripts should be convertible to this structure by simply placing all code inside a `main()` function.
-Code that is directly in the source file is still executed but not \"debugged\" and can be used to source other R files or to define global variables etc.

 ## Features
 The debugger includes the following features:
 * Controlling the program flow using *step*, *step in*, *step out*, *continue*
-* Breakpoints (currently no breakpoint validation or conditional breakpoints)
+* Breakpoints
 * Exception handling to a very limited extent (breaks on exception)
 * Information about the stack trace, scopes, and variables in each frame/scope
 * Evaluation of arbitrary R code in the selected stack frame
 * Overwriting `print()` and `cat()` with modified versions that also print the current source file and line the the debug console
+* Overwriting `source()` with `.vsc.debugSource()` to allow recursive debugging (i.e. breakpoints in files that are `source()`d from within another file)

 ## How it works
-This debugger works by running an interactive R process in the background and simulating a human user.
-Flow control commands (continue, step, step in, ...) are translated to the corresponding browser commands (c, n, s, ...).
+The debugger works as follows:
+* A child process running a terminal application (bash, cmd.exe, ...) is started
+* An R process is started inside the child process
+* The R package `vscDebugger` is loaded.
+* The Debugger starts and controls R programs by sending input to stdin of the child process
-Upon hitting a breakpoint or after executing a step, the debugger calls functions from the R package `vscDebugger` that print info about the stack, variable values etc.
+* After each step, function call etc., the debugger calls functions from the package `vscDebugger` to get info about the stack/variables

 The output of the R process is read and parsed as follows:
 * Information sent by functions from `vscDebugger` is encoded as json and surrounded by keywords (e.g. "<v\\s\\c>").